hadardv/Speed-Tracker-Library/README.md

 # SpeedTrackerLibrary

-**SpeedTrackerLibrary** is an Android app that tracks real-time driving speed using GPS, categorizes segments by road type (urban, suburban, highway), and provides ride analytics such as max, min, and average speed.
+**SpeedTrackerLibrary** is an Android app that tracks real-time driving speed using GPS and motion sensors.
+It categorizes segments by road type (urban, suburban, highway) and provides ride analytics including max, min, and average speed, as well as aggressive driving events.

 ---

 ## Features

--  Real-time speed tracking with location service
+- Real-time speed tracking using GPS
--  Uses Android's `FusedLocationProviderClient` for accurate updates
+- Accelerometer and gyroscope-based aggressive driving detection
+- Categorization of speed by road type:
+  - Urban: < 50 km/h
+  - Suburban: 50–90 km/h
+  - Highway: > 90 km/h
--  Summary screen with:
+- Analytics screen with:
   - Max, Min, and Avg speed
   - Time spent in Urban, Suburban, and Highway zones
--  Saves ride results to SharedPreferences
+  - Count of aggressive driving events
+- GPX file support with timestamps
--  Broadcast receiver updates UI live
+- Live broadcast updates for UI integration
+- Results saved using SharedPreferences
--  `AnalyticsManager` handles all statistics
+- `AnalyticsManager` handles ride analytics and history

 ---